phpMussel/phpMussel/_docs/readme.en.md

 1) By your reading this, I'm assuming you've already downloaded an archived copy of the script, decompressed its contents and have it sitting somewhere on your local machine.
 Once you've determined that you're happy with the location chosen for phpMussel, continue.

-2) phpMussel requires php to be installed on the host machine in order to execute.
-If you don't have php installed on your machine, please install php on your machine, following any instructions supplied by the php installer.
+2) phpMussel requires PHP to be installed on the host machine in order to execute.
+If you don't have PHP installed on your machine, please install PHP on your machine, following any instructions supplied by the PHP installer.

 3) Optionally (strongly recommended for advanced users, but not recommended for beginners or for the inexperienced), open `phpmussel.ini` (located inside `vault`) - This file contains all the directives available for phpMussel.
 Above each option should be a brief comment describing what it does and what it's for.
 Adjust these options as you see fit, as per whatever is appropriate for your particular setup.
 Save file, close.

-4) Optionally, you can make using phpMussel in CLI mode easier for yourself by creating a batch file to automatically load php and phpMussel.
-To do this, open a plain text editor such as Notepad or Notepad++, type the complete path to the `php.exe` file in the directory of your php installation, followed by a space, followed by the complete path to the `phpmussel.php` file in the directory of your phpMussel installation, save the file with a ".bat" extension somewhere that you'll find it easily, and double-click on that file to run phpMussel in the future.
+4) Optionally, you can make using phpMussel in CLI mode easier for yourself by creating a batch file to automatically load PHP and phpMussel.
+To do this, open a plain text editor such as Notepad or Notepad++, type the complete path to the `php.exe` file in the directory of your PHP installation, followed by a space, followed by the complete path to the `phpmussel.php` file in the directory of your phpMussel installation, save the file with a ".bat" extension somewhere that you'll find it easily, and double-click on that file to run phpMussel in the future.

 5) At this point, you're done!
 However, you should probably test it out to make sure it's working properly.
 To test phpMussel, run phpMussel and try scanning the `_testfiles` directory provided with the package.